-Whether you’re an experienced contractor or just starting out, it’s important that you know what your business can pay for, often referred to as business expenses.
+Whether you’re an experienced contractor, freelancer or just starting out, it’s important that you know what your business can pay for, often referred to as business expenses.
 By making the most of these expenses you won’t need to use your personal money to run your business, while you’ll also be able to operate with greater tax efficiency.
 This is because legitimate expenses are subtracted from your profit and therefore your annual Corporation Tax bill.

 But before you get ahead of yourself, remember, many of these are only tax-deductible expenses if they are used ‘wholly and exclusively’ for business purposes.

 Stationery, rent for office space, rates and insurance costs are all things you can claim.
 This includes:

 - Mobile phone (if you use your personal phone, you can claim back a percentage of your bill)